-History of Kanak Vrindavan Temple, Jaipur
+History of Kanak Vrindavan Temples in Jaipur

 The temple is managed by Govind Devji temple trust.

 Of course, all this has been restored as the place was in shambles for more than a century.
-Everything has been restored beautifully as per the prevalent restoration practices and this effort needs to be appreciated.
+Everything has been restored beautifully as per the prevalent restoration practices; this effort needs to be appreciated.